cysouw/diathesis/text/c03_prepositions.md

 c.
 Der Unfall ereignete sich vor Sonnenuntergang.
 :::

-Some locations become obligatory through diatheses, for example with datives that are introduced by raising possessors [@Next], see [@sec:prepositions-possessor-of-location-to-dative-experiencer], or dynamic 'manner of movement' prepositional phrases [@NNext], see [@sec:prepositions-manner-of-movement].
+Some locations become obligatory through diatheses, for example with datives that are introduced by raising possessors [@next], see [@sec:prepositions-possessor-of-location-to-dative-experiencer], or dynamic 'manner of movement' prepositional phrases [@nnext], see [@sec:prepositions-manner-of-movement].

 :::ex
 a.
 Der Ball fällt (auf dem Boden).